nguyentruongky/MyEvents/README.md

 ### Instruction
 The assignment requires to use Realm database, but I have some problem to setup Realm.
 It took me too much time for that, so that I changed to build a NodeJS server and connect to it.

 The server code is in `server` folder, please make sure you run it before try the code.
+NodeJS is required.
+Please install it before run it.

 - Change directory to the server folder
 - Run `nodemon main.js`